Quick Answer

 - Recheck date you have scheduled

-- Result when you rechecked (removed, still present, partially updated)
+- Result when you rechecked: suppressed, still present, partially updated, or reappeared

-A basic spreadsheet or notes document works for this.
-The goal is to know which requests are pending, which have been processed, and which have reappeared after suppression.
+A basic spreadsheet or notes document works well for this.
+The goal is to know which requests are pending, which have been processed, which have reappeared, and which need follow-up.

 A reasonable recheck cadence for most people is every three to six months for the brokers where your information was most visible.
-You do not need to recheck every broker every month.
-Focusing on the highest-visibility listings is more practical.
+Focusing on the highest-visibility listings is more practical than rechecking every broker every month.
+Brokers where your listing reappeared after suppression deserve more frequent attention than those where suppression has held.

 After You Opt Out

-Reappearance is normal and expected over time.
-New public record filings, a change of address, a new phone number that gets entered into a commercial database, or a marketing list purchase by a broker can all trigger re-ingestion of your information.
+Reappearance over time is expected, not a sign that something went wrong with the original request.
+New public record filings, a change of address, a new phone number entered into a commercial database, or a marketing list purchase by a broker can all trigger re-ingestion of your information after a suppression has been processed.

-A few broader privacy habits that reduce how quickly your information re-enters these databases:
+A few habits that reduce how quickly your information re-enters broker databases after suppression:

-Be selective about submitting your home address and phone number in forms, loyalty programs, and contest entries.
-This data frequently flows to marketing brokers.
+Be selective about submitting your home address and phone number in loyalty programs, warranty registrations, contest entries, and subscription sign-ups.
+This type of data flows frequently to marketing brokers through commercial data pipelines.

 Review app permissions periodically.
-Contact list and location access permissions are a known data collection pathway.
+Location access and contact list access are known data collection pathways that can feed commercial data sources.

 Reduce unnecessary public posting of contact details on social platforms and directory sites that you control.

 None of these measures prevents broker data collection entirely.
-Combined with periodic opt-out maintenance, they can reduce the overall volume of information available about you in these systems.
+Combined with periodic opt-out maintenance, they reduce the overall volume of new information entering broker databases from sources you can influence.

 Frequently Asked Questions